She suddenly realized her inhaler was at home.

 Asthma rates among children in northwest New Mexico dropped from 16 percent to 13 percent in the last five years, but the northwest corner still has the second most cases of children under the age of 15 being hospitalized with asthmatic symptoms in the state, according to last year's report.

-Those numbers may not tell the whole story because children who were treated by
+Those numbers may not tell the whole story because children who were treated by Indian Health Services are not included in the data, said Dr. Elizabeth Matthews, the medical director of the family health bureau for the New Mexico Department of Health.

 "We don't know what the impact (of asthma) is among Navajo kids, so that sort of skews the numbers," Matthews said.
 "We can speculate that if we added in Indian Health Services data we would have higher rates."